Pistol/Rifle range now closes at sunset.

 It has been brought to our attention that shotguns using birdshot, target loads, etc. have been used at the range.
 Our targets have been destroyed.
 Someone has even taken the rifle stands and shot them up as well.
 There is a patterning board to the north of the clubhouse for this purpose.
 Only slugs are allowed at the range.
 Also, clean up after yourself.
 Yes, we have a rangemaster, but he is not a maid.
 Throw your trash in the proper receptacles.
 If we find out who has done this, it is possible their membership could be revoked.

-The rifle/pistol range is open Monday through Saturday 8 am to SUNSET, and Sunday 10 am to Sunset.
+The rifle/pistol range is open Monday through Saturday 8 am to sunset, and Sunday 10 am to 6pm.
 These hours change slightly according to the time of year and daylight savings time, but if it is too dark for you to see your sights, the range is probably closed.

 Range rules and etiquette reminders: We work hard to keep the range clean and safe and to maintain convenient target frames and backstops for everyone to enjoy.
 Here some things you can do to help: